OnionIoT/documentation/README.md

 Continuous Deployment (CD) is setup for this repo so all pushes to the `main` branch will automatically update the https://documentation.onioniot.com/ site.

-**This is documentation for the beta openwrt-22.03 firmware only!
-Visit https://docs.onion.io for stable v0.3.4 (and v0.3.3) firmware documentation**
+**This is documentation for firmware based on OpenWRT 23.05 only!
+Visit the legacy https://docs.onion.io site for documentation on the v0.3.4 (and earlier) firmware**

 ## Editing Documentation